News Feature – St. Marys Journal Argus, and online at OurPerth.ca. (Oct 8, ’16)

 Solo Show – “Fragments of the Missing”, Ontario Power Generation Information Centre, Pickering, ON (part of PineRidge Art Council’s “Art in Public Places” initiative).
 (May – Jun ’10)

-“Seven Questions, Now and Then” – Ingrid featured on RAW “Reading As Writers” website.
+“Seven Questions, Now and Then” – Featured on RAW “Reading As Writers” online.

 Event Host – Whitby Central Public Library, interviewed NY Times bestselling novelist Susanna Kearsley.
 (May ’10)